Depth-Oriented Psychotherapy for People Under Sustained Pressure

 2. Integrated Clinical Application

 No two individuals present with the same patterns.
-The structure of the work is shaped around your history, responsibilities and specific maintaining cycles, rather than delivered through a fixed programme.
+The structure of the work is shaped around your history, responsibilities and the specific experiences characterising your difficulty, rather than delivered through a fixed programme.

 -